open-atmos/PySDM/paper/paper.md

 aerosol with arbitrary composition.
 The `DryAerosolMixture` class takes a list of compounds and dictionaries specifying their molar masses, densities, solubilities, and ionic dissociation numbers.
-The must then specify the aerosol `modes` which are comprised of a `kappa` hygroscopicity value and a `spectrum`.
+The user must then specify the aerosol `modes` which are comprised of a `kappa` hygroscopicity value and a dry aerosol size `spectrum`.
 The `kappa` is calculated by `PySDM` from the aerosol properties specified above in association with some specified `mass_fractions` dictionary.
-A code snippet showing the creation of the aerosol for the `ARG2000` example is shown below.
+A code snippet showing the creation of the aerosol for the @Abdul_Razzak_and_Ghan_2000 example is shown below.

 ```python
 from PySDM.initialisation.aerosol_composition import DryAerosolMixture